 For a touch of wilderness in the middle of the city, check out Bowen Park, on the Millstone River just north of downtown.
 This 36-hectare (89-acre) expanse provides an outlet for a variety of activities.
 Trails wind through forests of fir, hemlock, cedar and maple, and kids enjoy the 4-H barnyard open July through August.
 A rhododendron grove, a nature center, duck pond, picnic shelters, swimming pool and sports fields complete the complex.
 In winter, tobogganers take to the park's big hills.

 Exotic trees provide a setting for picnicking at Harmac Arboretum, 11 kilometres (7 mi.) south at Harmac Pulp Mill and Duke Point roads.
 Newcastle Island is a marine provincial park accessible by a 10-minute ferry ride from Maffeo-Sutton Park on the harborfront.
 Automobiles are not permitted; the ferry operates daily every 30 minutes on the half hour and hour from spring through mid-October.
-Round-trip fare is $9.
+Return trip fare is $5.

 In addition to the ferry, salmon sport fishing, scuba diving, windsurfing and sailing are also available from Nanaimo's natural harbor.
 An intertidal park with three lighted water curtains and a 4-kilometre (2.5-mi.) walkway along the seawall graces Nanaimo's waterfront.
 St. Jean's Custom Cannery is one of three factories where fishing enthusiasts can have their catch canned or smoked.